iamhugofelix/uxhugo/README.md

 ---

 ## 🚧 Work in Progress
 This portfolio is under constant development and will evolve over time.
-For now:
-- Will start by using mock data from the Unsplash API
+Here are some things that I will to do next:
+✅ Improve the copy on the homepeage
+⏳ Clean up scss files
+☑️ Better animations for components
+☑️ Add tooltips to icon-only buttons
+☑️ Improve pages SEO (if possible)
+☑️ Add sharing images and og information
+☑️ Update CV file
-- Will later showcase my real case studies and design work.
+☑️ Link to real case studies

-Later will be added to this README file...
+☑️ Connect to uxhugo.com domain